checkly/theheadless.dev/README.md

 🖖 Hi, this is the repo with all content, code examples and the VuePress website that make up [theheadless.dev](https://theheadless.dev), a community driven knowledge base for learning headless browser automation with Puppeteer and Playwright.

+You can browse [all code examples in this folder](https://github.com/checkly/theheadless.dev/tree/master/blog/snippets), or contribute your own!

 ## Contribute

 We welcome new articles on Puppeteer, Playwright and any topic surrounding the practical application of modern headless browser